What to provide with your child's Access Request Form

 You must provide us with evidence of the diagnosis of your child's disability from your child's treating doctor or specialist.

-Part F of the Access Request Form and the NDIS Supporting Evidence Form collects this information, or you can give us other written evidence of your child's diagnosis from their treating doctor or specialist.
+Section 2 of the Access Request Form and the NDIS Supporting Evidence Form collects this information, or you can give us other written evidence of your child's diagnosis from their treating doctor or specialist.
 This needs to include information about any treatment/s your child is receiving.

 Please note: for a child to meet the developmental delay requirements for the NDIS they must be aged under 6 years.
 Further information on the developmental delay is available in the Operational Guideline – Access – Early Intervention Requirements.